elgw/kdtree/README.md

 useful and can send me a bug report now and then, or even a pull request :)

+A few short notes:
+- No dependencies.
+- 46 kb when compiled as a static library.
-Usual warnings applies, use with caution!
+- Usual warnings applies, use with caution!

 ## Usage
 Below are examples of the supported methods: